 Students can take the NCLEX up to 8 times a year.

 Yes!
 You must choose a designated test location to write your exam.
 The test will be administered on a computer at this testing center.
-Ensure you arrive 30 minutes early, bring valid ID, and be prepared to have your veins scanned!
+Ensure you arrive 30 minutes early, bring a valid ID, and be prepared to have your veins scanned!

 As a high-tech identification method, you’ll be expected to scan your palm veins so that the test center can confirm your identification throughout the exam.